COCO-Inpaint: A Benchmark for Detecting and Localizing Inpainting-Based Image Manipulations: Introduction

-However, existing Image Manipulation Detection and Localization (IMDL) datasets~\cite{CASIA_2013,TampCOCO_2022,WEB_Dataset_2015,HiFi-IFDL_2023} mainly generate manipulated images by {\em splicing} and {\em copy-move} operations from segmentation datasets~\cite{COCO_2014, ADE20K_2017}.
-Splicing inserts segmented objects into different images, while copy-move duplicates regions within the same image.
-These two operations fail to capture the distinct characteristics of different images, limiting the generalizability of existing IMDL methods, as shown in Figure~\ref{fig:dataset_example}.
+Existing Image Manipulation Detection and Localization (IMDL) datasets~\cite{CASIA_2013,TampCOCO_2022,HiFi-IFDL_2023, IMD_2020} mainly generate manipulated images by normal {\em splicing} and {\em copy-move} operations (\textit{i.e.}, insert objects into other images, or duplicate regions within the same image) from segmentation datasets~\cite{COCO_2014}.
+These two operations fail to capture the distinct characteristics of different images, limiting the generalizability of existing IMDL methods, as shown in Fig.~\ref{fig:dataset_example}.
 Other existing studies have also focused on inpainting manipulation.
-AutoSplice~\cite{AutoSplice_2023} utilizes Detic~\cite{Detic_2022} to extract and segment object regions from the Visual News dataset~\cite{Visual_News_2020} and generated 3621 inpainting images by DALL-E2~\cite{DALLE2_2022}.
-COCOGlide~\cite{COCOGlide_2023} including 512 inpainting images from MS-COCO~\cite{COCO_2014} validation set by GLIDE~\cite{GLIDE_2021}.
-GIM~\cite{GIM_2024} provided a million-scale IMDL Benchmark, where manipulated images were generated from ImageNet~\cite{ImageNet} by StaleDiffusion~\cite{SD_2022}, GLIDE~\cite{GLIDE_2021}, and DDNM~\cite{DDNM_2022}.
-However, the aforementioned datasets suffer from limited scale, insufficient model diversity, and lack of systematic analysis.
+AutoSplice~\cite{AutoSplice_2023} generates 3621 inpainting images from the Visual News dataset using an object segmentation pipeline and a generative model~\cite{DALLE2_2022}.
+COCOGlide~\cite{COCOGlide_2023} includes 512 inpainting images from MS-COCO~\cite{COCO_2014} validation set by GLIDE~\cite{GLIDE_2021}.
+GIM~\cite{GIM_2024} introduced the IMDL Benchmark, where manipulated images were generated using diffusion-based generative models.
+However, these datasets remain limited in scale, quality, model diversity, and systematic analysis.
+To overcome these limitations, we introduce \textbf{COCO-Inpaint}, a large-scale, multi-dimensional, high-quality inpainting IMDL benchmark.
+Built on MS-COCO~\cite{COCO_2014}, COCO-Inpaint incorporates multiple representative inpainting models, four mask types (segmentation, bounding box, random polygon, random box), and two guidance modes (context-aware and text-guided).
+The final dataset consists of $\sim\!238k$ inpainted images and $\sim\!108k$ authentic images, supporting fine-grained evaluation across all model-mask-guidance combinations.
+As shown in Fig.~\ref{fig:dataset_example}, training IMDL models on COCO-Inpaint substantially improves localization of manipulated regions, whereas training on splicing- or copy-move-based datasets such as CASIA~\cite{CASIA_2013} yields limited performance.
+We further conduct cross-validation experiments across different levels, leading to the following key observations:\looseness=-1